Citizenship and Residency

 States have the power to impose any law of their own on 'foreigners'.
 For example, before the EU, France taxed capital being brought into the country.
 The current challenge brought about by Dutch national M. de Ruyter which challenged the imposition of CSG (social taxes) might not apply to non-EU citizens post Brexit.

 Double Taxation treaties exist to ensure that citizens do not have their incomes or pensions taxed in the UK and again in the country where they choose to live.
-Our colleague in Spain is inundated with cases of Expats living there who are finding that local Spanish Tax Officials are already refusing to honour the UK/Spanish Convention on Double Taxation.
+Our colleague in Spain has been inundated with cases of Expats living there who are finding that local Spanish Tax Officials are already refusing to honour the UK/Spanish Convention on Double Taxation.

-At the moment every item of medical treatment for an SI holder which, for example, is normally paid by France for its citizens, is sent to the NHS for reimbursement.
+At the moment, medical treatment for an SI holder which is normally paid, for example, by France for its citizens, is sent to the NHS for reimbursement.
 Similar rules apply in other EU States.

 Some form of work permits would probably be needed for people who seek work or wish to set up their own businesses.
 Remember they could be viewed as foreigners.